-Bulletproof glass provides an additional security measure to protect your business property, house, or vehicles.
+Bulletproof glass works by providing an additional security measure to protect your business property, house, or vehicles.
 Like other materials, bulletproof glass is not impenetrable completely.
 So the more accurate term for bulletproof glass is “bullet-resistant glass or armored ballistic glass”.

 In fact, no bulletproof glass can truly protect against projectile missiles.
 They only reduce the momentum by absorbing some of the energy from bullets – unfortunately the bullets don’t bounce off the cars like you see in the movies.
 Here, we will cover how bulletproof glass works and the advantages to having armored glass on your vehicle.
 The safety of having armored glass.
 What is bulletproof glass made of?
 We will also talk about bulletproof glass material and how Armormax has been saving lives since 1993.